Admiralmatt/Rabbot/README.md

 ##Game
 * **!game** Post the game currently being played.
+* **!game good/bad** Vote whether you believe this game is entertaining to watch on-stream.
+					 Voting a second time replaces your existing vote.

    **Mod-only commands**
 * **!game override (NAME)** Force Rabbot to use (NAME) as the current game.